tg4444/openwis-tutorials/OWT-3/README.md

 ```

 In most cases there are more than one services.
-Thus maintaining the xml may be painfull.
-Bluprint though can also be extended and be fully-automated via Maven + Annotations.
+Thus maintaining the xml may be inefficient.
+Blueprint though can also be extended and be fully-automated via Maven + Annotations.

-To set up Bluprint maven plug-in.
+To set up Blueprint maven plug-in.
 Modify the impl project pom xml:

 - Add the plug-in: